relux-works/swift-ioc/README.md

 # SwiftIoC Integration Guide

 SwiftIoC is a lightweight dependency injection library designed to simplify dependency management in Swift applications.
+It supports asynchronous resolution of dependencies and is fully compatible with Swift 6.
 It helps decouple components, making code more modular and testable.

 ## Adding to the Project